craftercms/docs/source/system-administrators/upgrade/upgrading-crafter.rst

 #. **Backup Crafter CMS** just in case something goes wrong with the upgrade.

-   When upgrading Crafter CMS installed using a bundle, the upgrade scripts performs an automated backup of Crafter CMS, but it's recommended not to rely on the automated backup, just in case.
+   When upgrading Crafter CMS installed on a server, the upgrade scripts performs an automated backup of Crafter CMS, but it's recommended not to rely on the automated backup, just in case.
 See :ref:`backup-and-recovery` for details on how to perform the backup of Crafter CMS

-#. **Manually shut down Crafter CMS**   For Crafter CMS installed using a bundle, the upgrade scripts shuts down Crafter CMS as one of the first steps, but it's also recommended not to rely on the automated shutting down just in case.
+#. **Manually shut down Crafter CMS**   For Crafter CMS installed on a server, the upgrade scripts shuts down Crafter CMS as one of the first steps, but it's also recommended not to rely on the automated shutting down just in case.

-   To shutdown Crafter CMS installed using a bundle, run the ``shutdown.sh`` script from the ``{Crafter-CMS-install-directory}/bin`` directory
+   To shutdown Crafter CMS, run the ``shutdown.sh`` script from the ``{Crafter-CMS-install-directory}/bin`` directory

-.. _upgrade-using-new-bundle:
+.. _upgrade-using-new-binary:

 -------------------------------------------------------
-Upgrade by running the upgrade script from a new bundle
+Upgrade by running the upgrade script from a new binary
 -------------------------------------------------------

 Download the Crafter CMS version you'd like to upgrade to, and extract the files.

-To upgrade your Crafter CMS bundle, we will use the ``upgrade-target`` script.
-The upgrade script  is located in ``{Crafter-CMS-install-directory}/bin/upgrade`` of your newly downloaded bundle.
+To upgrade your Crafter CMS binary, we will use the ``upgrade-target`` script.
+The upgrade script  is located in ``{Crafter-CMS-install-directory}/bin/upgrade`` of your newly downloaded binary.
 Here's the description for the script we are going to use:

     .. code-block:: bash